bmh2git/AnsibleModule_Development/README.md

 Once our module is complete we will save it in a local `library` subdirectory as `fetch_patch_info.py`.
 There are many conventional locations to store your modules and many conventions to define a reference to them.
 The easiest for our exercise here is to simply create a local `library` directory.
 Ansible will see this directory and add it to the module-path it already knows about.

 ## Testing our module
-Ansible provides a testing tool that will help us determine if we any issues with our module implementation.
+Ansible provides a testing tool that will help us determine if we have any issues with our module implementation.
 The testing tool helps to exercise the AnsibleModule utility that we are expected to use in our Modules.
 Testing is an important aspect to any software development.
-However, we will defer to a later time for discussing, in detail, conventions, techniques, and tools for testing and debugging your you Ansible modules and playbooks.
+However, we will defer to a later time for a discussion regarding conventions, techniques, and tools for testing and debugging your you Ansible modules and playbooks.

 ## Writing our playbook
 Now that we have our module written we need to define our playbook.
 The playbook should be defined at the same level as the library directory.